Bowl cut: History

 In the United States, the bowl cut was never particularly popular.
 At least as far back as the 1980s, the cut has been ridiculed by many.
 It is often mocked via internet memes.

 By 2015, the hairstyle was uncommon enough that its use by mass murderer Dylann Roof was considered mildly noteworthy.
 The Anti-Defamation League has documented its metonymic use by young white supremacists, among whom it represents Roof and his crimes in particular, and white supremacist ideology in general.
-For example, a neo-Nazi group named itself the "Bowl Patrol" after Roof's bowl cut hairstyle; that group remained active as of a July 2020 exposé in the Huffington Post, five years after Roof's Charleston church shooting.
+For example, a neo-Nazi group named itself the "Bowl Patrol" after Roof's bowl cut hairstyle; that group remained active as of a July 2020 exposé in the Huffington Post, five years after the Charleston church shooting.

+In 2016, American singer-songwriter Oliver Tree began to appear with a bowl cut.
+It became his most recognisable asset and he helped repopularise it in the 2020s.
+He later combined it with a mullet, and wore the style until his death in 2026.